Learning and connecting through Gaming Therapy

 Often described as a ‘sandbox’ video game, Minecraft allows players to freely make decisions, explore, interact with, and modify the gaming environment by building with various ‘blocks’ in a 3D world.
 Players can choose to play on their own, or join multiplayer platforms known as servers where they can play with others.

-Therapy Focus Occupational Therapist, Mason Stanley is trained to facilitate Minecraft Therapy sessions and said that the program not only encourages skill development, but social connection in a fun and safe environment.
+Therapy Focus Occupational Therapist, Mason Stanley is trained to facilitate Gaming Therapy sessions and said that the program not only encourages skill development, but social connection in a fun and safe environment.

 “It removes the stress and anxiety that many young people with disability often experience when accessing the community or when we, as therapists, visit their home or school.”